arogozhnikov/einops/README.md

 reduce(x, 'b c (x dx) (y dx) -> b c x y', 'max', dx=2, dy=3) reduce(x, 'b c (x dx) (y dx) (z dz)-> b c x y z', 'max', dx=2, dy=3, dz=4)
 ```
-These examples demonstrated that there is no need for separate operations for 1d/2d/3d pooling,
+These examples demonstrated that we don't use separate operations for 1d/2d/3d pooling,
 those all are defined in a uniform way.

 Space-to-depth and depth-to space are defined in many frameworks.
 But how about width-to-height?